Our Commitment to You

 - Outside websites or other sources of information from which you send personal information to MeYou Health,

 - Websites or other entities to which you send your personal information, and

 - Websites/hyperlinks that other users post on the public forums of the MeYou Health website.

 "Health information" means health or medical information about you, which may include medical records, prescription drug records, claims data, or other health or medical information from your health plan or health care provide, as well as symptom diaries or other health-related information you create.

 "MeYou Health," "we," "us," or "our" refers to MeYou Health, LLC.

-"MeYou Health website" or "website" means www.meyouhealth.com and any website on which MeYou Health offers the Daily Challenge or another service.
+"MeYou Health website" or "website" means www.meyouhealth.com and any website or software platform on which MeYou Health offers a product or service, such as Daily Challenge.

 "Personal Health Application" means a website or software that provides information about diagnoses, care management, treatment, or general or specific information about disease, injury, or conditions.

 "Protected Health Information" means individually identifiable health information from a covered entity that is transmitted by electronic media, maintained in electronic media, or transmitted or maintained in any other form or medium, with certain exceptions.
 The term "Protected Health Information" has the same meaning as the term is defined in Title 45, part 160.103 of the Code of Federal Regulations.